 Combining the 3 forms above and asking key questions that support deepening and connection

 There will come a time in the development of your listening skills that you will naturally begin to combine listening forms.
 Each one of the listening forms may feel more appropriate at different times during the inquiry.
-If the speaker is feeling heard and received repeating single words or phrases may support deepening and connection.
-Or simply listening receiving what the speaker is saying and asking questions from the depth of your curiosity and compassion may be what supports deepening and connection.
+If the speaker is feeling heard and received, repeating single words or phrases may support deepening and connection.
+Or simply listening, receiving what the speaker is saying and asking questions from the depth of your curiosity and compassion may be what supports deepening and connection.
 You will notice when you hear something that doesn’t feel clear to you; or has a hint of conflict in the speaker’s voice; or there is a word or phrase that feels particularly dense or compressed to you; or places in the speaker’s flow that break; or a gesture that emphasizes the intensity.

-If you are new to this form and practice it, a couple may easily drop into the nd asking questions from the depth of your curiosity and compassion may be what supports deepenineel not heard, it You will notice when you hear something that doesn’t feel clear to you; or has a hint of conflict in taker to deepen into themselves and for the couple to find their way into a resonant rhythmic state with each other.
+If you are new to this form and have practiced it, a couple may easily drop into the nd asking questions from the depth of your curiosity and compassion may be what supports deepenineel not heard, it You will notice when you hear something that doesn’t feel clear to you; or has a hint of conflict in taker to deepen into themselves and for the couple to find their way into a resonant rhythmic state with each other.

 Summary Of The Structure